My dog has just been diagnosed with an inner ear infection. What is this?

 Are some dogs more susceptible to inner ear infection?

-Dogs with long, heavy ears seem to be predisposed to chronic ear infections that ultimately lead to otitis interna.
-Spaniel breeds, such as the Cocker spaniel, and hound breeds, such as the bloodhound and basset hound, are the most commonly affected breeds.
-Regardless of breed, any dog with a chronic ear infection that is difficult to control may develop otitis interna if the eardrum (tympanic membrane) is damaged as it allows bacteria to migrate down into the inner ear.
+Dogs with long, heavy ears seem to be predisposed to chronic ear infections that can ultimately lead to otitis interna.
+Spaniel breeds, such as the Cocker Spaniel, and hound breeds, such as the Bloodhound and Basset Hound, are the most commonly affected breeds.
+Regardless of breed, any dog with a chronic ear infection that is difficult to control may develop otitis interna if the eardrum (tympanic membrane) is damaged, as a damaged ear drum allows bacteria to migrate down into the inner ear.

 What are the signs of an inner ear infection?

-Your dog may develop a head tilt -- usually to the side of the infected ear -- and he may even lean, fall or roll toward the infected side.
-His balance may be completely altered making it difficult to walk well, and he may even walk in circles toward the side of the infected ear.
+Your dog may develop a head tilt, usually to the side of the infected ear, and he may even lean, fall, or roll toward the infected side.
+His balance may be completely altered making it difficult to walk properly, and he may even walk in circles toward the side of the infected ear.
 If both ears are involved, you may see him swing his head from side to side like an elephant swinging its trunk, and he may have a difficult time staying on his feet.
 Also, dogs with active otitis interna cannot hear on the affected side(s).